Long Cove Highlights

 Are there community classes such as yoga or other fitness activities?

 From spring through summer’s end Long Cove typically hosts a variety of trainers to conduct fitness activities ranging from core and agility workouts to goat yoga.
-These usually take place outdoors on the Play Field.

 How do I set up a personal tour?

 We always start by listening.
 After we get a sense of what your interests are, we’ll customize your visit here.
 Weather permitting, we’ll begin with a shoreline tour by boat, so you can enjoy the lakeside view first.
 Want to set up your personal tour?
 Easy, just talk to the team: 214-220-4924 or firstname.lastname@example.org.